olinka770/eleventy-base-blog-1/posts/firstpost.md

 ---
 title: This is my first post.
-description: This is a post on My Blog about agile frameworks.
+description: This is a post on My Blog about healthy life style.
 date: 2018-05-01
 tags:
   - another tag
 layout: layouts/post.njk
 ---
-Leverage agile frameworks to provide a robust synopsis for high level overviews.
-Iterative approaches to corporate strategy foster collaborative thinking to further the overall value proposition.
-Organically grow the holistic world view of disruptive innovation via workplace diversity and empowerment.

-Bring to the table win-win survival strategies to ensure proactive domination.
-At the end of the day, going forward, a new normal that has evolved from generation X is on the runway heading towards a streamlined cloud solution.
-User generated content in real-time will have multiple touchpoints for offshoring.
+I am Ola, I love good food and fun.
+I am a happy citizen of the world.
+On this blog, I promote tasty, healthy and colorful food as well as other good aspects of life.

 ## Section Header